-Generally erratic bowel habits are a result of uncharacteristic food intake but occasionally, they are also an indication to cancer.
+Generally, erratic bowel habits are a result of uncharacteristic food intake but occasionally, they are also an indication of cancer.
 Diarrhea, blood in the urine or stool, change in the urinary habit or any other irregularity in the normal bowel movements need to be reported to a doctor.

 An unexplained weight loss, increased weakness or fatigue is also a sign to be on the lookout for.